NIA-Behavioral-Economics/SOMNUS_NU_datapull_11Aug26/README.md

-**PURPOSE**<br>
+**PURPOSE**
 The SOMNUS_NU_datapull_11Aug26 repository contains code to create synthetic data to run analyses prespecified on clinicaltrials.gov.
 This is to ensure that all required data elements and variables will be accounted for in a one-time data pull at Northwestern Medicine.

-**DATA**<br>
+**DATA**..
-  1. Synthetic prescription and clinician-monthly visit data with prespecified fixed and random effect sizes for two-part hurdle model with binomial and Poisson distributions
+Synthetic prescription and clinician-monthly visit data with prespecified fixed and random effect sizes for two-part hurdle model with binomial and Poisson distributions

-**ANALYSES**
+**ANALYSES**<br>
 	*PRIMARY*
 	1. Two-stage knotted spline hurdle model testing truncated kmonth x treatment reductions in Z-drug prescribing frequency (binomial) and 5-mg pill counts (Poisson)